What Is Attachment

 - “It is relatively easy for me to get close to others and I am not concerned about being too close15.”

 In the two-dimension survey, securely attached people identify themselves as low in anxiety and avoidance.
 They have a positive view of themselves and the world.
 They feel secure and self-confident.
 Secure adults are comfortable with closeness in important adult romantic relationships.
 When they are distressed, they seek support from others and cope with stress constructively.

 Ambivalent attachment style (also known as anxious resistant or anxious-ambivalent) is an insecure attachment style.
 Anxious attachment develops when infants receive inconsistent care from their parents.
 They become unsure regarding the availability of their caregivers, particularly in times of need.
 Anxious children are characterized by high levels of attachment-related anxiety.

 In distress, ambivalent kids have approach-avoidance behavior towards their caregivers, mixing bids for comfort and support with withdrawal and strong expressions of anger.
 The doubt regarding the availability of an attachment figure leads to the development of an “uncertain maternal availability” working model of close others, or doubt regarding the behaviors of others in future relationships.

 They seek intimacy but at the same time feel unsure about other people’s willingness to be close to them.
-Feeling unlovable is a common characteristics of these kids.
+Feeling unlovable is a common characteristic of these kids.

-The equivalent attachment style in adulthood is called the Anxious Attachment or Anxious-Preoccupied Attachment Style.
+The equivalent attachment style in adulthood is called the Anxious Attachment or Preoccupied Attachment Style.

 In AAI, anxious interviewees are entangled in still-intense worries and conflicted feelings about their parents.
 They can easily retrieve memories about the relationship, but have trouble coherently discussing them without anger or anxiety.
 They adopt a hyperactivating strategy to seek caregivers.